mediafly/extensions-documentation/extensions.md

 ----------

-## Communication between the App and Interactive ##
+## Communication between the App and Extension ##

-Interactives are single page applications.
+Extensions are single page applications.
 They allow for deep customization of the entire look and feel of the application.
-Because Interactives make use of the entire screen, Mediafly’s apps need to be told when to close the Interactive as well as when to show other content.
+Because Extensions make use of the entire screen, Mediafly’s apps need to be told when to close the Extension as well as when to show other content.
 The typical approach to this is:

-1. The Interactive will provide a Menu or X button in the app.
+1. The Extension will provide a Menu or X button in the app.
-2. When the user taps/clicks on the Menu button, notify the app to close the Interactive
+2. When the user taps/clicks on the Menu button, notify the app to close the Extension
-3. The app will close the Interactive and navigate to other content where the user can resume their workflow.
+3. The app will close the Extension and navigate to other content where the user can resume their workflow.

-Interactives can link to other items within the hierarchy.
-For example, if a user has access to one Interactive and three other items (video, audio, documents, presentations, even other Interactives), the Interactive can link directly to those items.
+Extensions can link to other items within the hierarchy.
+For example, if a user has access to one Extension and three other items (video, audio, documents, presentations, even other Extensions), the Extension can link directly to those items.

-Interactives can invoke capabilities provided by the app such as Search and Collections as well.
+Extensions can invoke capabilities provided by the app such as Search and Collections as well.

 ----------

-Building Interactives
+Building Extensions
 =====================

-## Developing and testing an Interactive
+## Developing and testing an Extension
-Mediafly provides a CLI (command line interface) utility called `mfly-interactive` to make it easier to test and develop an Interactive. `mfly-interactive` allows an Interactive developer to:
+Mediafly provides a CLI (command line interface) utility called `mfly-interactive` to make it easier to test and develop an Extension. `mfly-interactive` allows an Extension developer to:

-1. Rapidly develop Interactives by live-reloading changes from the developer's machine.
+1. Rapidly develop Extensions by live-reloading changes from the developer's machine.
-2. Generate the `.interactive` package from static files.
+2. Generate the `.extension` package from static files.
-3. Upload the Interactive into Airship.
+3. Upload the Extension into Airship.

 For more detailed instructions, refer to https://github.com/mediafly/mfly-interactive.